How To: Island Hopping in Aruba, Bonaire and Curacao

 If you are wondering if you can take a day trip from Aruba to Curacao or Bonaire, then I have to disappoint you.

-One day is not enough time to hop between the ABC-islands.
-You will need some time on the airports as well, keep that in mind when thinking about planning a day trip from Bonaire to Curacao.
+One day is not enough time to hop between the ABC islands.
+You will need some time at the airports as well, keep that in mind when thinking about planning a day trip from Bonaire to Curacao.

 If you only want to have a day trip in Aruba, Bonaire, or Curacao, I suggest booking a Caribbean Cruise instead.